galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Quality Control

 The first step is to check the quality of the reads and the presence of the Nextera adapters.
 When we perform ATAC-Seq, we can get DNA fragments of about 40 bp if two adjacent Tn5 transposases cut the DNA {% cite Adey2010 %}.
 This can be smaller than the sequencing length so we expect to have Nextera adapters at the end of those reads.
-We can assess the reads with **FastQC**.
+We can assess the reads with **Falco**.

 > <hands-on-title>Task description</hands-on-title>
 >